AljureS/AljureS/README.md

 ### 🌟 Currently building an appoitment manneger for Doctors and Nurses with Java 🌟

+### 🌟 Highlight of my Projects
+- **LiveChat**: Full Live Chat app done with a Socket.io server adapted to the framework NestJS
+- **ETicketBack**: Robust backend app done with NestJS and TypeScript, full ecommerce functionalities with email service, Auth0 authentication, PayPal and Mercado pago as payment methods
+- **E-commerce Application**: Developed with NestJS and TypeScript, integrated with Cloudinary for files uploading and fortified with bcrypt and JWT for security.
+- **Movie Management Platform**: Utilized JavaScript with ExpressJS combined with MongoDB to create a comprehensive tool for movie enthusiasts and cinema operators.
+- **Shift Management System**: Implemented using PostgreSQL, enhancing operational efficiency.
+- **Mokepones Game**: A multiplayer game where strategy and speed thrive, biuld with JavaSacript, html and CSS.

 ### 📚 Professional Experience
 - **Teaching Assistant** at a Full Stack Development Bootcamp
   - Elevating new coders into the realm of development, focusing on backend technologies and soft skills.